bartoszmichalski/salary-dates/README.md

 Sample: app/console app:salary-dates myfile

-Output file is generated to web/output/ directory.
+Output file is generated to 'web' directory.

 2. Unit tests can be run using following command: